NicolasHammer/self-driving-car/README.md

-# Simulated GTA V Self-Driving Car
+# Simulated Self-Driving Car in GTA V

 The objective of this work is to create a self-driving car in the video game GTA V through end-to-end computer vision.
 This is done by training a convolutional neural network using screen data while driving.
 During testing -- when the car is actually driven -- a YOLOv3 model is used to detect objects in the view of the car and adjust the car's speed, accordingly.